 You will learn how to SUCCEED.
 Not just in golf , but in your life in general.
 Your will learn about your DREAMS–those pictures in your mind of what things will be like in the future, be it soon or when your are and adult.
 You will be given the tools to make your dreams come true.
 You will learn what to do when you encounter and obstacle or road block to your path to realizing your dream(s).
 You will be asked to play and practice outside of your classes.
 Some of your classes will be taught on the course which will require you to get out of your comfort zones, which you learned in Par, to fully appreciate the lesson being taught.

-In addition to The First Tee Life Skills Certification Classes, The First Tee of Greater Pasadena has created supplementary classes which allow participants from our chapter to be exposed to the game of golf in various settings.
-The concepts and/or curriculum for these classes have been created by The First Tee of Pasadena.
+In addition to the First Tee Life Skills Certification Classes, the First Tee – Greater Pasadena has created supplementary classes which allow participants from our chapter to be exposed to the game of golf in various settings.
+The concepts and/or curriculum for these classes have been created by First Tee – Greater Pasadena.

 TEEN: For youth ages 13 and above.
 The PLAYer and Par curriculum is used in this class.
 The TEEN class will allow teenage participants the opportunity to participate in a class were students are in the junior high and high school age range.